kamperh/weaklysupervised/_posts/2021-01-15-why-lecture-videos.md

 **Don't make your own videos.** Probably a bad first point, but it is a response I got several times and one I actually agree with: If the perfect lectures are already on YouTube, it's a waste not to use them.
-But I think it is really rare to find the "perfect lectures", especially a set covering your whole course exactly.
+But I think it is really rare to find the "perfect lectures," especially a set covering your whole course exactly.
 So, given the points below, I would advocate an approach where, if you find an existing video explaining a concept well, you use it as part of your (curated) curriculum.